mrjoshuap/SATraining/prepare/README.md

 1. A working KVM environment (preferred)
 1. A working Virtual Box environment

-Minimal time will be allocated during the training to complete these steps.
+Minimal time will be allocated during the training to get functional lab environments.

 ### Notes, Comments and Pointers